 What I like about the ISDT Q6 LiPo Charger

-Possibly the smallest LiPo charger you can get for the amount of power you are getting, it’s extremely light weight and portable.
+The Q6 is possibly the smallest LiPo charger you can get for the amount of power, it’s extremely light weight and portable.

 The “One key shuttle control” is easy to use, and the interface is user friendly.
 The charger also comes with multiple languages pre-installed (English, German, French, Spanish, Japanese, Traditional Chinese and Simplified Chinese).